ory/docs/docs/keto/index.md

 For more details, head over to the [gRPC API reference](./reference/proto-api.mdx#checkservice) or [REST API reference](./reference/rest-api.mdx#check-a-relation-tuple).

-### Listing Relationships
+### List relationships

 Using the List Relationship API, you can query relationships.
-This can be used to e.g.
+This can for example be used to

-- implement views for reviewing and managing access,
+- implement views for reviewing and managing access.
-- list all users and groups that have access to a document or directory,
+- list all users and groups that have access to a document or directory.
-- list all service accounts that have any relationship to a resource,
+- list all service accounts that have any relationship to a resource.
-- list all documents that are shared with a user,
+- list all documents that are shared with a user.
 - list all documents that are owned by a group.

 For more details, head over to the [gRPC API reference](./reference/proto-api.mdx#readservice) or [REST API reference](./reference/rest-api.mdx#query-relation-tuples).

-### Expanding Permissions
+### Expand permissions

 Often you want to know what a user can do, not just whether they have a certain permission.
 For example, you might want to get a list of all documents that a user can read to display it in the user-interface.
 The expand API is able to calculate that list of